TestCentricity/ruby_coding_style_guide/README.md

 ## Be Consistent

-> If you're editing code, take a few minutes to look at the code around you and
+> If you are editing code, take a few minutes to look at the code around you and
 > determine its style.
 If they use spaces around all their arithmetic
 > operators, you should too.
 If their comments have little boxes of hash marks
 > around them, make your comments have little boxes of hash marks around them